Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 Instruction Overview

 Making the Zuppa Toscana soup only takes 45 minutes and it holds over very well.
-First cook the sausage, then the bacon, garlic, and onion.
+I like to use a Dutch oven or large pot over medium heat.

 It seems like a lot of onion at first, but you really do not notice it being onion heavy when you eat it.